rajululkahf/baheem/README.md

 While Băhēm has an overhead of 2 extra bits per every encrypted cleartext bit, its early single-threaded prototype implementation achieves a faster /decryption/ than OpenSSL's ChaCha20's, despite the fact that Băhēm's ciphertext is 3 times larger than ChaCha20's.
-This support that the 2 bit overhead is practically negligible for most applications.
+This supports that the 2 bit overhead is practically negligible for most applications.

 Băhēm's early prototype has a slower /encryption/ time than OpenSSL's